 As more testing has taken place across the nation, we have learned about new members of our community who have tested positive for COVID-19.
 These individuals have been contacting Dr. Vince WinklerPrins, chief public health officer, who then has connected with the appropriate health department responsible for contact tracing.
 We encourage others who test positive to continue to do so via the COVID-19 Screening Form or the Medical Campus COVID-19 Screening Form, so we can appropriately notify our community of possible risks of exposure.
 While there are no active cases on Georgetown’s campuses, we are notifying our community of positive cases reported to the university.

-As of 3 p.m. on Thursday, March 26, 15 total positive COVID-19 cases have been confirmed to Georgetown University.
+As of 10:30 a.m. on Monday, July 20, 76 total positive COVID-19 cases have been confirmed to Georgetown University (this includes students, faculty and staff).Back to Top

 We are respecting the privacy and medical confidentiality of our community members who have tested positive for COVID-19.
 While it is understandable to question if you have come into contact with someone who has a confirmed case, please remember: